 It’s all about trusted sources.
 There are quite a few out there that blatantly publish lies, and we know who each one of these is, so we steer clear.

-The official source where the information came from, ie Disney, DC, etc are the best places as you know the information is 100%. comicbook.com, Jeremy Conrad on Twitter are some of our reliable sources to check.
+The official source where the information came from, ie Disney, DC, etc are the best places as you know the information is 100%. comicbook.com, Deadline, Variety and other sources on Twitter with accuracy when it comes to reliability.

 We hope this button is never opened, or we ever receive correspondence with this, however, we do understand there are sometimes grey areas.
 More importantly, leaks.
 If we have published anything that is copyright or shouldn’t be posted – the form is monitored 24/7 for this.
 We will ensure a quick and easy takedown to resolve any issues quickly.
 Please note, we will ONLY act if you ARE the copyright holder or the representative.